pytorch/pytorch/docs/source/notes/extending.rst

 You can implement the :meth:`~Function.jvp` function.

 It will be given as many :class:`Tensor` arguments as there were inputs, with each of them representing gradient w.r.t. that input.
-You should *only* modify these inplace if the corresponding input to the :meth:`~Function.forward` function is also modified inplace.
 It should return as many tensors as there were outputs, with each of them containing the gradient w.r.t. its corresponding output.

-:meth:`~Function.jvp` has a few subtle differences with the :meth:`~Function.backward` function:
+The :meth:`~Function.jvp` will be called just after the :meth:`~Function.forward` method, before the :meth:`~Function.apply` returns.

-- It is guaranteed to only be called once, just after the :meth:`~Function.forward` method, before the :meth:`~Function.apply` returns.
+:meth:`~Function.jvp` has a few subtle differences with the :meth:`~Function.backward` function
 - You can use the `ctx` to pass any data from the :meth:`~Function.forward` to the :meth:`~Function.jvp` function.
 If that state will not be needed for the :meth:`~Function.backward`, you can explicitly free it by doing `del ctx.foo` at the end of the :meth:`~Function.jvp` function.